 - 1. Each Party shall permit all transfers relating to a covered investment to be made in a freely convertible currency, without restriction or delay and at the market rate of exchange prevailing on the date of transfer with regard to the currency to be transferred.
-Such transfers include: - (a) contributions to capital to maintain, develop or increase the investment; - (b) profits, dividends, capital gains, interest, royalty payments, management fees, technical assistance and other fees or returns derived from the covered investment; - (c) proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (d) payments made under a contract entered into by the investor, or its covered investment, including payments made pursuant to a loan agreement; - (e) earnings and other remuneration of personnel engaged from abroad and working in connection with an investment; - (f) payments made pursuant to Articles 8 (Compensation for Losses) and 9 (Expropriation); - (g) payments of damages pursuant to an award issued by an Arbitral Tribunal under Article 24 (Settlement of Disputes between Investors of a Party and the other Party). - 2.
-Neither Party may require its investors to transfer, or penalise its investors for failing to transfer, the income, earnings, profits or other amounts derived from, or attributable to, their covered investments in the territory of the other Party. - 3.
-Notwithstanding paragraphs 1 and 2, this Article shall not be construed as preventing a Party from applying in an equitable and non-discriminatory manner, and not in a way that would constitute a disguised restriction on trade and investment, its laws and regulations relating to: - (a) bankruptcy, insolvency, bank recovery and resolution, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in financial instruments; - (c) financial reporting or record keeping of transfers where necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offenses, deceptive or fraudulent practices;
+Such transfers include: - (a) contributions to capital to maintain, develop or increase the investment; - (b) profits, dividends, capital gains, interest, royalty payments, management fees, technical assistance and other fees or returns derived from the covered investment; - (c) proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (d) payments made under a contract entered into by the investor, or its covered investment, including payments made pursuant to a loan agreement; - (e) earnings and other remuneration of personnel engaged from abroad and working in connection with an investment; - (f) payments made pursuant to Articles 7 (Compensation for Losses) and 8 (Expropriation); - (g) payments of damages pursuant to an award issued by an Arbitral Tribunal under Article 24.

-- (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; - (f) social security, public retirement or compulsory savings schemes.
+- 2. Neither Party may require its investors to transfer, or penalize its investors for failing to transfer, the income, earnings, profits or other amounts derived from, or attributable to, their covered investments in the territory of the other Party. - 3.
+Notwithstanding paragraphs 1 and 2, this Article shall not be construed as preventing a Party from applying in an equitable and non-discriminatory manner, and not in a way that would constitute a disguised restriction on trade and investment, its domestic legislation relating to: - (a) bankruptcy, insolvency, bank recovery and resolution, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in financial instruments; - (c) financial reporting or record keeping of transfers where necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offenses, deceptive or fraudulent practices; - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; - (f) social security, public retirement or compulsory savings schemes.